amitmerchant1990/reverie/aes.md

 ### How can I communicate with reviewers?
 You may communicate with reviewers using the discussion forum or by sending them email directly (reviewers and AEs are not blind to each-other).

-To send a note via the discussion forum In OpenReview, you can use a button labeled "Official Comment" at the top of the paper forum.
+To send a note via the discussion forum in OpenReview, you can use a button labeled "Official Comment" at the top of the paper forum.
 Click on it to open a message form.
 You can select to exclusively message certain sub-groups, e.g. only reviewer 2.

 ### Who contacts reviewers to kick off reviewing?